Senate Passes IOOS Reauthorization by Unanimous Consent

 The IOOS Association is pleased to announce that the first recipient of the Caraid Award is Dr. Ru Morrison.

-The Caraid Award recognizes those who have made outstanding contributions to observing and understanding our oceans, coasts, and Great Lakes through vision, leadership, friendship, and collaboration.
+The Caraid Award is an annual award recognizing those who have made outstanding contributions to observing and understanding our oceans, coasts, and Great Lakes through vision, leadership, friendship, and collaboration.
 The word “Caraid1” is a Scottish Gaelic word, meaning “care" or "love” and is pronounced like “courage.”
 These are the attributes - caring and the courage to do what matters - that make IOOS work.
-Fittingly, Ru was chosen as the first recipient of the award - he inspired us to learn about Caraid, not only as a word, but also as an ethos he brings to all of his work.
+Fittingly, Ru, a founding member of the Association, was chosen as the first recipient of the award.
+With his Scottish heritage and dedicatino to ocean observing, he inspired us to learn about Caraid, not only as a word, but also as an ethos he brings to all of his work.

-Ru is a founding member of the IOOS Association and the first Director of the Northeastern Regional Association of Coastal and Ocean Observing Systems (NERACOOS).
-His vision, leadership, collaborative and can-do approach was instrumental in developing a thriving coastal observing system in the Northeast United States as well as inspiring action at the national and international levels.
-His commitment and passion for ensuring stakeholders have access to reliable and timely data and information is central to his successes.
+Ru is a founding member of the IOOS Association and the first director of the Northeastern Regional Association of Coastal and Ocean Observing Systems (NERACOOS).
+His vision, leadership, and collaborative can-do approach was instrumental in developing a thriving coastal observing system in the northeastern United States, as well as inspiring action at the national and international levels.
+His commitment and passion for ensuring that stakeholders have access to reliable and timely data and information is central to his successes.
 Like so much of what makes a difference, his values, dedication and passion are what bring him distinction and what inspires us to this day: the work was done with Caraid.